Disabled facilities grants

 The Council offers a grant agency service to all DFG applicants.
 The grant agency service will complete the grant application process for you, arrange for a builder to complete the work, supervise the work and arrange for the grant amount to be paid to the builder on satisfactory completion.
 There is a charge for this service and the charge can be included in the grant.

 Alternatively, you can find your own builder to do the work.
 If you choose to find your own builder, the Council must be satisfied that they are reputable and suitably qualified.
 The Council will also tell you the amount it feels is reasonable to cover the cost of the works.
 If your builder's costs are higher than the amount set by the Council, you will have to pay the difference to the builder.

 How do I apply for a grant?

-If you are a tenant of West Lancashire Borough Council, you will not need to apply for a DFG as the Council funds adaptations for its own tenants.
-You will still need to have your needs assessed by Lancashire County Council before the Council can agree to any adaptations being carried out.
+If you are a tenant of West Lancashire Borough Council, you do not need to apply for a DFG as the Council funds adaptations for its own tenants.
+You will still need to have your needs assessed by an Occupational Therapist before the Council can agree to any adaptations being carried out.
 The Council may also discuss moving you to a more suitable property if the recommended adaptations to your home will be very expensive.

 Council tenants should contact Lancashire County Council on 0300 123 6720 to arrange to be assessed by an Occupational Therapist.